 West Whiteland charges real estate, earned income, local services and real estate transfer taxes.
-Your tax payments go into the Township's general fund budget, which is allocated to maintaining the day-to-day operations of the Township.
+Your tax payments go into the Township’s general fund, which pays for day-to-day operations of the Township.
 Services such as park maintenance, snow removal, street resurfacing and police services are just a few examples of how your tax dollars are spent.

 Real Estate Tax

-- Bill mailed to property owners on February 15
+- Bill mailed to property owners on or about February 1.

 - Pay by April 30 to get a 2% discount